hiking-yellowstone-national-park

 Trail Description:

 Why hike the North Rim Trail when you can drive to most of the scenic overlooks along the rim of the Grand Canyon of the Yellowstone?
 In my view, the slower pace of hiking allows you to immerse yourself in all the majestic views the canyon has to offer.
-It also allows you to see sights you may not see in your car, such as Crystal Falls dropping into the Yellowstone River above the Lower Falls, or the two moose we spotted meandering near the trail between Grand View and Inspiration Point.
+It also allows you to see sights you may not see in your car, such as Crystal Falls dropping towards the Yellowstone River above the Lower Falls, or the two moose we spotted meandering near the trail between Grand View and Inspiration Point.
 Moreover, I would argue, it’s more convenient to make one continuous hike instead of getting in and out of your car and worrying about parking at each overlook.

 This hike description assumes an out and back hike of 8.2 miles.
 If you have two vehicles in your party you could make this a one-way hike, ending at Inspiration Point, which would make this a 4.8-mile hike that includes all of the side trails into the canyon.